mlavi/k8saustin.com-meetings/creating-an-event.md

 ![inform the speakers](pictures/sessionize/inform-speakers.png)

-## Canva: Create Art
+## Canva: Create Art and Upload them on Google Drive

+### Canva

 Create three pieces of art for the event:
 1. An event banner for Bevy
-1. An event logo for Bevy and Meetup (reuse for LinkedIn)
+1. An event logo for Bevy (reuse for LinkedIn)
+1. An event banner for Meetup

 Login on [Canva](https://canva.com) and look for [K8sAustin](https://www.canva.com/folder/FAF7fBq_SQc) folder.